ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/3u3ka8k3o08?list=PLPn3rQCo3XrOBxe6e7EJ-hdoK4hTs3VqS" title="How To Start A Web3GL Build With web3.unity v2 (For Browsers!)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Get User's Network {#get-users-network}

+Returns the `networkId` of the user's connected network.
+If the `networkId` is different from the game's, the wallet will prompt the user to change networks.

 ```csharp
 /*